 We adopted the Accounting Standards Update Measurement of Credit Losses on Financial Instruments (ASU 2016-13), as amended, for interim and annual periods effective January 1, 2020, on a modified retrospective basis.
 The impact at the time of adoption was recognized for any difference between our existing and Currently Expected Credit Losses (CECL) allowance for credit losses as a cumulative effect adjustment to the opening balance of our retained earnings as of January 1, 2020.
-We recorded a cumulative effect adjustment to our opening balance of retained earnings of \$(7) million, which related to Community First [®] Fund (the "Fund") loans.
+We recorded a cumulative effect adjustment to our opening balance of retained earnings of \$(7) million, which related to Community First Fund (the "Fund") loans.
 There were no other material adjustments recognized at the time of adoption.

 ASU 2016-13 amended existing GAAP guidance applicable to measuring credit losses on financial assets carried at amortized cost, which includes loans and held-to-maturity (HTM) securities, to be presented at the net amount expected to be collected.
-The new guidance also requires credit losses relating to these financial instruments as well as available for sale (AFS) securities to be recorded through an allowance for credit losses.
+The guidance also requires credit losses relating to these financial instruments as well as available-for-sale (AFS) securities to be recorded through an allowance for credit losses.
 The amendment replaced the "incurred loss" impairment methodology with a "currently expected credit losses" or CECL framework.
-The measurement of CECL is based on relevant information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the financial instrument's reported amount.
+The measurement of CECL is based on relevant information about certain events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the financial instrument's reported amount.
 Expected recoveries of amounts previously written off and expected to be written off should be included in the allowance for credit losses determination but should not exceed the aggregate of amounts previously written off and expected to be written off by us.
 In addition, for collateral dependent financial assets, the amendment indicated that an allowance for credit losses that is added to the amortized cost of the financial asset(s) should not exceed amounts previously written off.
-We elected not to measure an allowance for credit losses on accrued interest receivable as we reverse accrued interest on a monthly basis in the event of an interest shortfall.
 We present accrued interest receivable separately from the amortized cost of loans and HTM debt securities in Other assets on our statement of condition.
 An allowance for credit losses determination is not required because we recognize the reversal of interest on a monthly basis in the event of an interest shortfall.
 The accounting for HTM and available for sale (AFS) debt securities changed on a prospective basis.
-Reversals of prior losses is permitted for HTM and AFS securities purchased after January 1, 2020.
-Such reversals are not permitted for HTM and AFS OTTI debt securities existing prior to January 1, 2020.
-Additionally, HTM and AFS debt securities will have their own allowance for credit losses.
+Additionally, HTM and AFS debt securities will have their own allowance for credit losses, as applicable.